Warm-ups

 Published: 2023-05-12

 In this article I’ll detail how to properly warm-up for strength training.
-I’ll touch briefly on some misconceptions but focus more on what to actually do instead.
+I’ll touch briefly on some misconceptions but primarily focus on what do actually do.
 There are a few valid strategies and the one you choose will depend on how you train and for what.

 Table of Contents: